comake/standard-sdk-js/docs/get-started/getting-started-with-skl.md

 I order to build our system we have to:

 1. **Define SKL [Schemas](https://docs.standardknowledge.com/fundamentals#schemas)** to abstract the data and operations we will be accessing from each API into a common data model.
-2. **Use a [Standard Knowledge Query Language Engine (SKQL Engine)](https://docs.standardknowledge.com/get-started/engine)** to read and execute our Schemas to perform the operations our app requires.
+2. **Use a [Standard Knowledge Language Engine (SKL Engine)](https://docs.standardknowledge.com/get-started/engine)** to read and execute our Schemas to perform the operations our app requires.
 3. **Write code** to implement the application